orangeduck/LuaAutoC/README.md

 Runtime?
 --------

 When normally building a lua/C extension all accessible functions must be statically declared in a methods table and compiled.
 If a developer wants to add more functions to the lua bindings he must add more methods to the table.
-Using lua_autoc, users and developers can register new functions, structs and type conversions _as the program is running_.
-This means developers can use and extend your lua API without ever touching the vanilla lua/C api!
+Using lua_autoc, users and developers can register new functions, structs and type conversions as the program is running.
+This means developers can use and extend your lua API without ever touching the vanilla lua/C API!

 It also means that the job of wrapping is much easier - you can use strings and dynamic elements directly from lua.
 For example...